|Scrappy Pineapple Quilt - a study in Kona Cottons|

 Print only page 1 of the pdf file to print multiple copies of the foundation pattern.

-available as a FREE download from: RPQ Craftsy Store.
+ready download from: RPQ Pattern Store.

-The free download pattern does NOT include any paper piecing or assembly instructions - general paper piecing knowledge is a prerequisite.
+The download pattern does NOT include any paper piecing or assembly instructions - general paper piecing knowledge is a prerequisite.
 These basic instructions will assist you in successfully completing this project:

 - The "pineapple" effect is created by alternating colored and white fabric (I have used numerous shades of "white' fabric including Robert Kaufman Kona Cotton in ivory, snow, cream, and bone).
 Start in the center at number 1 with a colored fabric square and work you way around in sequence, alternating the colored and white fabrics.

 - Cut fabric pieces larger than required.
 I cut long strips of fabric 1.5 inches wide and then cross cut the fabric strips as required.
 Cut a 2 inch square for the center of the block.
 Cut a 4.5 inch square and cut once diagonally for the corner triangles.